parry-do/React-Flask/README.md

 - Hit run
 - Edit [src/App.jsx](#src/App.jsx) and watch it live update!
 - Edit main.py to change the backend
-- Login must be done through another tab
+- Using cookies, login must be done through a separate tab
+  - Username: admin Password: admin

-By default this runs a development server, but that can be changed
+By default this runs a development server.
+Change that below.

 ### Development
-The development server is too slow to use in real time, but uses Vite to interpret the React code live, so building a new website is eacy.
+The development server uses Vite to interpret React code live and is too slow to use in real time, but it makes building a new website easy.

 ### Production
-The production server does not support live React instead building static HTML/JS, so is more like a real deployment using gunicorn as a server.
+The production server does not support live React and builds static HTML/JS like a real deployment using a gunicorn server.

 To run the production server, change the first line in .replit:<br>
 From: `run="bash development.sh"`
 To: `run="bash production.sh"`

+### Deployment

 sudo nano /etc/config.json
 {